bottledcode/swytch-framework/docs/README.md

 ## Escaping, CSRF, and Security

 Looking at the example above, you may be wondering how to prevent XSS attacks.
-The Swytch Framework
+The Swytch Framework automatically

 - escapes all output inside `{` brackets `}` automatically.
 - provides a CSRF token on all `<form>` tags.

+# Example Applications

+The Swytch Application is not yet released, but we felt that this framework is just too awesome to wait for.
+So, we built an example application to show how it works in 'real life'.
+Check out [once](https://once.getswytch.com) to see the framework in action or [view the source](https://github.com/bottledcode/once) to see how it works.

 # Features